jwk0224/deep-learning/SQM_NOTE.md

 ## Trigger Word Detection

-We can wake up devices with voice using trigger word detection systems
+Trigger word detection is the technology
+that allows devices like Amazon Alexa to wake up upon hearing a certain word

 There is no wide consensus yet on what's the best algorithm for trigger word detection